cgdilley/LitGenID/README.md

 ## Summary of Tasks

-#### First Steps
+#### Completed tasks

  - Determine what exactly we're hoping to identify in terms of genres
  - Determine where to assemble our data from
  - Determine what kind of filtering we wish to apply to that data
- - Determine machine learning methodology to employ
  - Decide upon programming language of choice and tools to utilize that best suit our needs
+ - Download text data and assign genre labels to them

-#### Other Steps
+#### Next steps

+ - Merge disparate corpora from our multiple sources into a single, consistent corpus
  - Pre-process the data into a useful form
- - If applicable, assign labels to data for any supervised learning methods
+ - Determine machine learning methodology to employ

+#### Other steps

  - Construct and implement our machine learning model, tweaking as we see fit until reaching a satisfactory conclusion.